Asher23-star/WalkSmart/README.md

 # WalkSmart

+Login Crendentail-
+TRN:
+Password:

+**Group Members Contribution**

 NATHAN BOWEN - 2306494
 Tasks Done:
 -script for products page
--html and script for cart page
+-html, css and script for cart page
--html and script for checkout page
+-html, css and script for checkout page

 Discount Codes: (To be entered in on cart page) -HIGHIQ (15% discount)